 - the Humanities Research Centre, ANU.

-I review manuscripts for the University of Illinois Press, Routledge, Cinegrafie, Feminist Media Histories, Immagine (Journal of the Italian Association for Research in Film History), Media Industries Journal, Nineteenth Century Theatre and Film, Palgrave MacMillan, Popular Entertainment Studies, Senses of Cinema, Screening the Past and other journals/Presses...
+I review manuscripts for the University of Illinois Press, Routledge, Cinegrafie, Feminist Media Histories, Immagine (Journal of the Italian Association for Research in Film History), Media Industries Journal, Nineteenth Century Theatre and Film, Palgrave MacMillan, Popular Entertainment Studies, Senses of Cinema, Screening the Past and many other journals/Presses...

 Curator and programmer